Giving young writers genuine choice is the best way I know to create an environment where they can flourish. -Ralph Fletcher

 Description of the principle

-It is essential that children are given time to write for a sustained period every day and to work on both class and personal writing projects.
+It is essential that children are given time to write for a sustained period every single day and to work on both class and personal writing projects.
 Personal projects should be seen as an important part of the writing curriculum since it is here, through exercising their own choice of subject, purpose, audience and writing process, that they have genuine autonomy and come to understand the true function of writing as an empowering and pleasurable activity which they can use now and in the future.
 Teachers will hold equally high expectations for personal writing projects as for class projects.
 Personal projects can provide the teacher with insights into children’s personalities and help build relationships, and can also provide evidence when assessing children’s development as independent writers.

 What Writing For Pleasure teachers do